SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 XPath statements take longer to process since the browser must run its XPath processor.
 XPath has been known to be especially slow in Internet Explorer version 7.
 Locating via a link's text is often convenient and performs well.
 This technique is specific to links though.
-Also, if the link text is likely to change frequently, locating by the <a> element would be the better choice.
+Also, if the link's text is likely to change frequently, locating by the <a> element would be the better choice.

 Sometimes though, you must use an XPath locator.
 If the page source does not